Hockey New Zealand's mass exodus: Katie Glynn joins Great Britain as assistant coach two weeks after leaving troubled Black Sticks

 - Any Given Monday: Dylan Cleaver - Why does hockey get millions while basketball lives on crumbs? - NZ Herald

-Glynn, who became New Zealand's record goalscorer before being forced to retire at just 26, left Hockey NZ to "take a break" from professional hockey, according to a statement from the governing body.
-Glynn did not comment on her sudden departure at the time.

-However, her move to Great Britain Hockey just weeks after her departure suggests otherwise.
+However, her move to Great Britain Hockey just weeks after her departure suggests otherwise, linking back up with former Black Sticks coach Mark Hager.

+The defections follow reports of a fractured squad struggling to deal with the fallout associated with the departure of Hager.
+In May, sources told the Herald the situation within the team was "faulty" and that some members of the squad and management team were actively working against changes that current coach Graham Shaw had been trying to implement, with many remaining loyal to Hager.

 "The role is an amazing opportunity for me to work with world-class athletes and staff that have been successful on the world stage," Glynn said after joining Great Britain.
-"I have enjoyed coaching against the squad and have always admired the way they play the game."
+"I have enjoyed coaching against the squad and have always admired the way they play the game.
+It is a great privilege to join the group and I am really looking forward to adding what I can to continue to progress the squad."

-The defections follow reports of a fractured squad struggling to deal with the fallout associated with the departure of former coach Mark Hager.

 The Weekend Herald first reported that issues within the camp stemmed from the findings of the Dew report, commissioned shortly before Hager's departure in January last year, which pointed to a "negative" environment.